An undecidable extension of Morley's theorem on the number of countable models: Introduction

 \begin{thm*}[Burgess] Let $E$ be a $\bSigma^1_1$ equivalence relation on $\R$.
 If there is no perfect set of pairwise inequivalent reals, then there are at most $\aleph_1$ equivalence classes. \end{thm*}

 The intersection of Descriptive Set Theory and Model Theory has become a widely studied topic, to such extent that there are versions of Vaught's Conjecture that completely fall in the domain of Descriptive Set Theory, as they concern equivalence relations more general than isomorphism between countable models (see \cite{Gao}).
 The main idea behind the connection between these two disciplines is that countable models of a second-order theory can be \textit{coded} as reals, usually as elements of $2^\omega$.
 It is then easy to prove that the isomorphism relation (which can be formulated as the existence of a certain function) is a $\bSigma_1^1$ equivalence relation.
 Finally, the proof of the Absolute Morley Theorem follows from the fact proved by Morley \cite{Morley1970} that the set of countable models of a theory in a countable fragment of $L_{\omega_1, \omega}$ is Borel.
-As is customary in Descriptive Set Theory, we make extensive use of the fact that sets of reals \textit{definable} from a real can also be coded by a real.

 In this paper we concern ourselves with logics that are stronger than first-order logic, especially second-order logic and fragments thereof.
 Vaught's Conjecture is false for second-order logic if the continuum hypothesis fails; one easy counterexample is that one can express in second-order logic that a linear order is a well-order, and hence there is a second-order theory whose countable models are (up to isomorphism) exactly the countable ordinals.
 In this paper we investigate versions of the Absolute Morley Theorem for second-order logic.
 Our main results are the following: